hitesh399/ics/README.md

 5. rename .env.example file to .env and update the mysql credentials
 6. run `adonis serve --dev`

+## command to import the data into database from https://news.ycombinator.com/ `adonis crawl`

 # How to setup Client for Web Application

 1. Open terminal and go to project root directory